 Why it is important to have a voice on Instagram and Facebook to educate people about a different way of approaching the practice.
-Why it is important to share our experiences, and advocate for those who have no voice.
+Why, for us dealing with the Covid crisis, it is important to share our experiences and advocate for those who have no voice.
 Why it is important to be a disruptor when all the yoga you see looks very vanilla.

 All my classes have shifted to an all-inclusive way of teaching.
 Teaching postures for their own sake is no longer exciting for me.
 But empowering people to reconnect to their bodies and create a positive connection — that is what is important.
 Offering tools to my students to be able to manage their level of stress, to learn when they are not feeling great and how to use the practice in a therapeutic way.